Prashanta999/Prediciing_Ore_Quality/README.md

 ## Goal

-- To predict final % concentrate of iron (ore) or silica (waste) ahead of time using time-series analysis which will help engineers to maximize recovery while minimizing tailings and decreasing costs.
+- To predict final % concentrate of iron (ore) or silica (waste) ahead of time using machine learning & time-series analysis which will help engineers to maximize recovery while minimizing tailings and decreasing costs.

 - Flotation processes can take 20-40 hours.
 Being able to predict the final product before the process starts allows for feed-forward optimization.